mr3saru/landing/.github/pull_request_template.md

 <!--
   Solve all conflicts before submitting.

-  Make a sure you have rebased your branch to wip branch.
+  Make a sure you have rebased your branch to main branch.

   Make a pull request and wait for approval or change request.